Unboxed-Software/solana-course/content/interest-bearing-token.md

 title: Interest Bearing Token
 objectives:
  - Create mint account with interest bearing config
- - Attempt to update interest rate
- - Attempt to update interest rate with incorrect owner
- - Display interest rate information
+ - Explain the use cases of interest bearing tokens
+ - Experiment with the rules of the extension
 ---
 # Summary